 Servo: "Ok, I'm just a bush, you can pan away from me now."

 Motifs - Coffee, death, cigarettes, terrible depressing tragedy, light aircraft, Tony Cardoza, people getting shot from light aircraft, the Yucca Mountain, women getting brutalized and vigilante justice.

 Prop Recycling - Alleged actor Eric "I like coffee!"
 Tomlin's white Ford Ranchero appears in both Yucca Flats and Skydivers.

 In Red Zone Cuba, the above-mentioned convertible shows up again later (this time with its top up) as a police car.

 Women in Refrigerators - Only three female characters survive to the end of a Coleman Francis movie.
-One is raped and left blind and deaf, without any means of support; the second is widowed and lives the rest of her life as a depressed hermit.
+One a blind/deaf girl who is raped and left without any means of support; the second is widowed and lives the rest of her life as a depressed hermit.
 The last one is left with a husband who's been winged with a bullet by a gun-crazy policeman and two sons who were nearly killed by the Beast.